 The complainant will be advised of the outcome of the examination.

 Similar to preliminary examinations, the Council must conduct examinations in private, where possible.
-However, the Council must notify the ACT Attorney-General when it starts an examination, and of the outcome once the examination is finalised.
+However, the Council must notify the ACT Attorney-General when it starts an examination and inform them of the outcome once it is finalised.